Pluralia/ghc-proposals/proposals/0000-options-local-pragma.rst

    let x = "further changed version of data" print x

-Here in each case, you are effectively throwing away the previous version of the data without some warning but if you remove ``IGNORE`` you get ``-Wname-shadowing``.
+Here in each case, you are effectively throwing away the previous version of the data without any warning but if you remove ``IGNORE`` you get ``-Wname-shadowing``.
 You can rewrite some lines to rid of it:
 ::
  let x1 = "some data"
  let x2 = "updated version of that data"